johanhelsing/bevy_pkv/README.md

 ### Native

-`sled` and `rmp_serde` (MessagePack) is used for storage.
-It's creating a sled db in `bevy_pkv` in the appropriate application data directory for your system.
+`redb` and `rmp_serde` (MessagePack) is used for storage.
+It's creating a `bevy_pkv.redb` db in the appropriate application data directory for your system.

-Alternatively, disable default-features and enable the `rocksdb` feature to use a RocksDB-based implementation.
+Alternatively, disable default-features and enable the `rocksdb` feature to use a RocksDB-based implementation or `sled` feature to use sled db.

 ### Wasm